 The titanium frame of the chair was built as basic as possible, using minimal parts to decrease the weight of the chair.
 Furthermore, each wheel is made from titanium connected to carbon fiber spokes and wrapped in a molded push-grip for maximum traction.

-Much like Layer, Eclipse Automation is customer-focused throughout every step of your project, working closely with you to explore the safest, most efficient solutions that provide the best in production value and quality.
+Much like Layer, Eclipse is customer-focused throughout every step of your project, working closely with you to explore the safest, most efficient solutions that provide the best in production value and quality.